-Media Services also a part of Information Technology supports and facilitates the application of media technology and non- print media resources to support and enhance teaching, learning, and administrative services, as well as other campus activities and events.
-Media Services provides training in the College's learning management system, Brightspace/D2L.
-Media Services also provides faculty, students, and staff with a variety of technological resources, equipment and services to the campus community.
+Information Technology supports and facilitates the application of media technology and non- print media resources to support and enhance teaching, learning, and administrative services, as well as other campus activities and events.
+They provide training in the College's learning management system, Brightspace/D2L, and also provide faculty, students, and staff with a variety of technological resources, equipment and services to the campus community.
 Classroom "clicker" response technology and laptops may be reserved for classroom lab use.

-More information is located on the Kishwaukee College website: https://kish.edu/student-services/additional-services/technology-assistance.php
+For more information visit: https://kish.edu/student-services/additional-services/technology-assistance.php